Khloe Kardashian Thinks Tristan Thompson Is An ‘Amazing’ Father To ‘Daddy’s Girl’ True, Per ‘Hollywood Life’

 According to an August 20 report by Hollywood Life, Khloe Kardashian loves seeing Tristan Thompson interact with little True so much that she may be ready to expand her family again soon.

-Sources tell the outlet that being a mother to True has made the Keeping Up with the Kardashians star happier than she’s ever been, and that her “heart melts” when she watches her NBA star baby daddy with their daughter.
+Sources tell the outlet that being a mother to True has made the Keeping Up with the Kardashians star happier than she’s ever been and that her “heart melts” when she watches her NBA star baby daddy with their daughter.

 “True is definitely a daddy’s girl, and Khloe’s heart absolutely melts when she sees him holding their beautiful daughter.
 Even if Khloe is mad at Tristan for some reason, she can’t stay that way for long when he’s with True, because he’s just such an amazing dad.
 Tristan is so gentle with True, and it’s clear that he absolutely worships her—she totally has him wrapped around her little finger,” an insider revealed.